djotaku/adventofcode/2015/Day_21/README.md

 - a reminder about array#min and array#max rather than the if statements to determine the value to keep.
 May be

 ### Perl
+- using Math::Cartesian::Product
+- more experience with hashes
+- more practice using last to break out of a loop in Perl